Abune Petros: Martyrdom

+An Ethiopian land can never accept the orders of the invading army.
+Land of Ethiopia; I condemn you if you accept such an invasion.
+If the land of Ethiopia receives the enemy, let it be cursed.
+Let it be destroyed in the name of my Creator, Jesus Christ.”

 Shortly after, Abune Petros was ordered to sit on a chair and shot with bullets by many Italian soldiers.
 He then became a national martyr in Ethiopia.
 Following this, many Ethiopians joined patriots and continued war with Italian soldiers for freedom, which was made possible by 5 May 1941.

-Nowadays, Abune Petros remains a famous figure in Ethiopian history.
+Today, Abune Petros remains a famous figure in Ethiopian history.
 A memorial statue is erected in 1946 near St. George's Cathedral, Addis Ababa and the author Tsegaye Gebre-Medhin wrote a play on his last days.
 He now also is named as "Saint Abune Petros" by the Ethiopian Orthodox Church and a church is built by his name.

+This is the statue inscription translated into English:

+In honor of the great and holy martyr father, the Holy Synod of the Ethiopian Orthodox Tewahedo Church, five years ago, approved him as a saint/martyr giving the title of sainthood in his name, and decided to build a church in his name with an ark carved in his name.
+This decision of the Holy Synod was implemented in the city of Fiche, Selale Region, North Shewa, where he was born.
+The martyr, Blessed Abune Petros, is a patriot, hero, bishop, martyr and holy father.